@typia/website

 });

 That's it!
-Your HTTP backend is now callable by AI.
+Your HTTP backend is now AI-callable across all major LLM providers.

-@samchon/openapi provides complete TypeScript definitions for all OpenAPI versions and introduces an "emended" OpenAPI v3.1 specification that serves as a universal intermediate format.
+@samchon/openapi provides complete TypeScript definitions for all OpenAPI versions and introduces an "emended" OpenAPI v3.1 specification that serves as an intermediate format.

 v20(Swagger v2.0) --upgrades--> emended[["OpenAPI v3.1 (emended)"]]